alljoyn/extras-webdocs/docs/learn/core/security2_0/hld.md

 peer: ANY_TRUSTED
     ifn: *
         mbr: *
           action: 0x01 (PROVIDE)
           type: 2  (SIGNAL)
+        mbr: *
           action: 0x02 (OBSERVE)
 ```

-#### Search Algorithm
+#### Rule Search and Selection

-Whenever an encrypted message is created or received, the authorization rules
+Whenever an encrypted message is created or received, the access control rules
+are searched for matching rules.
+In order for a rule to be considered a match,
+it must meet the following criteria:
+- Be in an access control list matching peer type, public key,
+and/or Security Group ID as specified for the ACL
-are searched using the message header data (object path, interface name, and
+- Match message header data based object path, interface name and member
-member name) and the requested permission listed in the [Action Mask Matrix][action-mask-matrix] Table.

-[action-mask-matrix]: #enforcing-the-rules-at-message-creation-or-receipt

-#### Search Priorities for Policy ACLs
-Policy ACLs are searched in this order.
-Once an authorized match or an explicit
-deny match is found, the search stops.

-1. ACLs are searched using peer type WITH_PUBLIC_KEY
-2. ACLs are searched using peer type WITH_MEMBERSHIP.
-The ACLS are applied in
-   undefined order.
-A match found in any of the security group policy ACLs is
-   considered a match is found.
-3. ACLs are searched using peer type FROM_CERTIFICATE_AUTHORITY
-4. ACLs are searched using peer type ANY_TRUSTED
-5. ACLs are searched using peer type ALL

-#### Matching Algorithm within the rules of an ACL

-The following matching algorithm is used to find a match within the rules of an
-ACL.
-Once a match is found with either authorized action or an explicit deny
-action, the search stops.
-- If the rule specifies object path, the message must match the object path.
+name as specified for the rule.
+- Match the action mask and not be an explicit deny.

-- If the rule specifies interface name, the message must match the interface
+Or the rule must match the following criteria:
-  name.
+- Be in the ACL of a peer type WITH_PUBLIC_KEY
-- If the rule specifies member name, the message must match the member name.
+- The ACL's key must match the public key of the peer
+- The action mask must be an explicit deny.
+- All other criteris (object path, interface and member names) must be *

+The resulting set of matched rules is applied to the message as follows:
-- If the rule specifies a type, the message must match the type
+- If any explicit deny rule matches per above then the message is denied.
+- If an explicit deny rule is not matched and at least one matching allow rule
+is found then the message is allowed.
-- Verify whether the requested permission is allowed by the action mask at the
+- Otherwise, the message is denied.
-  member.
-A more specific match has higher precedence than a prefix match.

 ## Certificates
 The following subsections detail the supported certificates.
 The certificate